 |About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

-2. The documents that will be translated and maintained are limited to those on a departmentwide preferred translation list.
-Documents on the translation list must meet certain criteria and the list will be reviewed annually against those criteria.
-An exception process is being created to consider requests to translate/maintain documents that are not on the list.
+2. Most documents that are translated and maintained are prioritized on a departmentwide basis.
+Documents on the translation list must meet certain criteria, and the translation list is reviewed

 Report/Rate this page